-I took the GIVR-PCap workshop at Vault 501 (OM Los Angeles) and it’s the second time I’ve taken a GIVR class – the process itself is revelatory for the way an actor works with gaming scripts.
-The GIVR system uses a mic attached to the actor themselves, giving you total freedom of movement, and the ability to focus on your read rather than where the mic is.
+I took a workshop with Trine last year and this is the second time I’ve taken the VO for Games class – the process itself is revelatory for the way an actor works with game scripts.
+The method uses a mic attached to the actor themselves, giving you total freedom of movement, and the ability to focus on your read rather than where the mic is.
 Aside from all of the amazing information and experience I received, Trine’s directing style had the most impact on me.
 She truly understands how to speak to actors and she finds just the right words to get the very best out of each person.
 She never over-directed or gave a generic direction.
-Each person she worked was given very actionable suggestions that improved even the best takes into something so much more. ~ Michael Orenstein, VO Actor
+Each person she worked with was given very actionable suggestions that improved even the best takes into something so much more. ~ Michael Orenstein, VO Actor